timacdonald/log-fake/readme.md

 ### assertWasForgottenTimes()

-Assert that the channel / stack was forgotten a specific number of times.
+Assert that the channel was forgotten a specific number of times.

 #### Can be called on...